Use this guide to get started with your research for ENGL 237: Afrofuturism!

 Not sure where to start?
 Here are three broad strategies that you can try:

-These journals contain articles related to many areas of science fiction and fantasy studies, including theory, history, criticism, and pedagogy.
+These journals contain articles related to many areas of science fiction and fantasy studies, including theory, history, and criticism.

 Like most other disciplines, English has several subject-specific databases.
 The MLA International Bibliography and Literature Criticism Online are two examples.
 Subject databases index scholarly materials (books, chapters in books, scholarly articles, dissertations) that will be of interest to researchers within that discipline.
 MLAIB is the key database for literature, linguistics, and related areas.

-Depending on your primary text and your angle, you may wish to search additional databases.
-Recommended subject databases for each discipline can also be found on the "articles" tab in each library subject guide.
+Depending on your primary text and your angle, you may wish to search these additional databases.

 When you find an item that seems relevant, look at its subject terms to find similar items.
 To do this, check the "Item Details" and simply click on one of the subject headings listed in the record for the book; the next screen will list all the books that share this subject term.